-The AW values for each SMVMA crop category were coupled with their respective crop acreages from 2017 to produce estimates of the individual crop and total agricultural water requirements, as shown in Table 3.1-1c.
-The resultant estimated total water requirement was almost 103,150 af, with Rotational Vegetables comprising by far the greatest component, about 71,580 af, primarily because about 69 percent of the total acreage was dedicated to those crops.
-Strawberries comprised the next largest crop acreage and had an associated water requirement just under 19,850 af.
-Vineyard, hoop house caneberries, and pasture had water requirements of about 5,290 af, 3,610 af, and 1,960 af, respectively.
-All remaining crop types had water requirements at or below 1,500 af.
+The AW values for each SMVMA crop category (2018) were coupled with their respective crop acreages (from 2017) to produce estimates of the individual crop and total agricultural water requirements in 2018, as shown in Table 3.1-1c.
+The resultant estimated total water requirement was 109,660 af, with Rotational Vegetables comprising by far the greatest component, 75,880 af, primarily because about 69 percent of the total acreage was dedicated to those crops.
+Strawberries comprised the next largest crop acreage and had an associated water requirement just under 20,720 af.
+Vineyard, hoop house caneberries, and pasture had water requirements of about 6,350 af, 3,610 af, and 1,990 af, respectively.
+All remaining crop types had water requirements at or below 500 af.

-In the context of historical estimates of total agricultural water requirements, the estimated 2016 agricultural water use is in the range of applied water requirements over the last four decades, as illustrated in a graph of historical irrigated acreage and agricultural groundwater pumping (the sole source of irrigation water in the Valley and, thus, equal to total agricultural water requirements) (Figure 3.1-1c).
-For reference, agricultural water requirements were previously estimated to be around 80,000 afy during the 1940's and 1950's, gradually increasing to over 100,000 afy by the 1970's; since then, agricultural water requirements have fluctuated from year to year, as a function of weather variability, but water requirements have generally remained within a broad but fairly constant range (LSCE, 2000, 2009 - 2017).
-Since the 1970's, maximum and minimum agricultural water requirements, respectively, were about 132,000 af in 1997 and about 77,000 af in 1998, with estimated agricultural water requirements in 2017 only slightly lower than those in 2016 and at about the middle of the historical range.
+In the context of historical estimates of total agricultural water requirements, the estimated 2018 agricultural water use is in the range of applied water requirements over the last four decades, as illustrated in a graph of historical irrigated acreage and agricultural groundwater pumping (the sole source of irrigation water in the Valley and, thus, equal to total agricultural water requirements) (Figure 3.1-1c).
+For reference, agricultural water requirements were previously estimated to be around 80,000 afy during the 1940's and 1950's, gradually increasing to over 100,000 afy by the 1970's; since then, agricultural water requirements have fluctuated from year to year, as a function of weather variability, but water requirements have generally remained within a broad but fairly constant range (LSCE, 2000, 2009 - 2018).
+Since the 1970's, maximum and minimum agricultural water requirements, respectively, were about 132,000 af in 1997 and about 77,000 af in 1998, with estimated agricultural water requirements in 2018 somewhat higher than those in 2017 and at about the middle of the historical range.